CodeYourFuture/curriculum/common-content/en/module/tools/binary-and-hexidecimal-numbers/index.md

 Do every exercise listed in the chapters.

-Make sure you have achieved the learning objectives listed on this page.
+Check you have achieved each learning objective listed on this page.